-Young children are considered to be at high risk for the flu and should get vaccinated as soon as possible.
+Young children 6 months to 5 years old are considered to be at high risk for the flu and should get vaccinated as soon as possible.
 Health care providers can tell you which vaccine is right for you or your child.

-Other people at high risk of flu complications include:
+Others who are at high risk for flu complications include:

-The Health and Hospitals Corporation's (HHC) public health clinics and the Health Department's immunization clinics are also offering the vaccine and serve both adults and children.
+The Health and Hospitals Corporation's (HHC) public health clinics and the Health Department's immunization clinic are also offering the vaccine and serve both adults and children.